 Transport: depending on the size or contents of a unit, you might need to hire a van or enlist your friends or family’s help to move out.

 The most valuable self storage auction finds

+As we said earlier, buying a storage unit doesn’t necessarily guarantee you a quick fortune but if you get lucky, you could stumble upon some valuable items.
 Fans of Storage Hunters and Storage Wars will be familiar with the exciting prospect of hidden treasures lurking in abandoned units.
-And, while most storage units up for auction contain common household items such as furniture, clothing or paperwork, there have been some valuable finds at storage auctions across the world.
+And, while most storage units up for auction contain common household items such as furniture, clothing or paperwork, some savvy buyers have hit the jackpot with their storage unit finds.

 Want to find out when our next storage auction is?
-Get in touch with us now by emailing us on email@example.com, and we can add you to our auction list to be the first to know when units are available.
+Why not follow us on eBay?
 We have previously sold units for as little as £20, so you may be able to grab a bargain for a small price.